AlliaRichardson/Xylophun/README.md

 # Xylophun
- A mobile application that allows the user to play an 8 key xylophone
+ A mobile application that allows the user to play on an eight key xylophone